 As a general rule, we close on public holidays but do open on occasions, typically Easter Saturday and Easter Sunday.
-Please call first to see if we are open on these days to save disappointment.
+Please call first on 02 9566 1999 to see if we are open on these days to save disappointment.

-Just like fruit and vegetables and seafoods and meats, the prices of flowers varies due to the seasons and to supply and demand.
+Just like fruit and vegetables and seafoods and meats, the prices of flowers varies due to the seasons and supply and demand.
 Generally, we will then adjust our prices to reflect this.
 Sometimes it will result in us buying less of the flower if it has gone up to a level which we don’t feel represents value and we will just stock a small amount in the event that someone really loves that flower.
 Conversely, where there is plenty of a particular flower we may purchase a significant amount and offer it as a flower addict special.
 Unfortunately, COVID-19 has had a huge impact on the availability and prices of flowers, reducing the availability and increasing the price.

 It’s easy.
 We’ll talk about the look you’re after, the amount you are wanting to spend (prices start from $150 including GST and delivery) and when the best time to deliver or install the flowers is.
 We’ll set you up with an account, take your credit card details for security and start delivering gorgeous blooms to you.
 Watch how much happier you become when having a regular supply of flowers.
 Please contact us if you would like to know more.

 Until this is explained people sometimes think that wedding flowers are over-priced.
 However, wedding flowers are more expensive as more flowers are used and more time is spent on them.
 There is time spent liaising with the church and reception venue, the bride and mother-of-the-bride, or wedding planner and also with the flower growers.
 In order to ensure that the flowers are the very best, more are purchased than for an everyday bouquet and wastage is significantly more.
 Honest engines, we really don’t make a killing on weddings.
 In fact, we always feel we don’t charge enough for the time involved.